-~ School Tours available from February to December ~
+~ School Tours available February to December ~

 The Lockwood-Mathews Mansion Museum’s Education Program continually strives to teach students about the vibrant past of this National Historic Landmark.
 LMMM’s docents, dressed in period costumes, begin the program by visiting classrooms and introducing the Mansion to students through a PowerPoint presentation and other teaching tools.
 Following that, the class then takes a trip to the Museum for a docent-led tour that explores its dynamic history, artistic legacy, outstanding architectural details, and life during the Victorian era.
 LMMM tailors the school tours to the class attending, whether elementary, middle, high school, or college.